-Passive data

-The collection of personal data by observing, measuring or recording an individual's actions or behaviour.
+Passive data collection means the collection of data by observing, measuring or recording an individual's actions or behaviour.

-Personal data (sometimes referred to as personally identifiable information or PII)

-Any information relating to a natural living person that can be used to identify an individual, for example by reference to direct identifiers (such as a name, specific geographic location, telephone number, picture, sound, or video recording) or indirectly by reference to an individual's physical, physiological, mental, economic, cultural or social characteristics.
+Personal data (sometimes referred to as personally identifiable information or PII) means any information relating to a natural living person that can be used to identify an individual, for example by reference to direct identifiers (such as a name, specific geographic location, telephone number, picture, sound, or video recording) or indirectly by reference to an individual's physical, physiological, mental, economic, cultural or social characteristics.

-Primary data

-Data collected by a researcher from or about a data subject for the purpose of research.
+Primary data means data collected by a researcher from or about a data subject for the purpose of research.

-Privacy

-The right of an individual to be free from intrusion or interference and assumes that the individual has the ability to control, edit, manage and delete information about themselves, and to decide how and to what extent such information is communicated to others.
+Privacy means the right of an individual to be free from intrusion or interference and assumes that the individual has the ability to a certain degree to control, edit, manage and delete information about themselves and to decide how and to what extent such information is communicated to others.

-Privacy impact assessment (sometimes referred to as PIA or DPIA)

-A process to identify and mitigate data subjects' privacy risks.
+Privacy impact assessment (sometimes referred to as PIA or DPIA) means a process to identify and mitigate data subjects' privacy risks.